 - Players must wear a PSL shirt of their teams color.

-- 1st offense; a warning is issued.
-2nd offense; team technical foul including 2 foul shots.
+- Second offense: a team technical foul is issued, including 2 foul shots.

 - If a team does not have enough players to start the game by 10 minutes after the scheduled start time, they will forfeit.

 - If enough players to start the game arrive between 10 and 15 minutes after the scheduled start time, the game will be officiated and played as a scrimmage but will still be recorded as a forfeit.